-Power Storage: Represented with a controlled voltage source and a resistance that depend on the function of the State of Change (SoC) of the battery.
+Power Generation: Represented with a controlled current source and a resistance as a function of irradiance

 Converter: The converter model type choice (i.e. with detailed representation of semi-conductor devices or simplified/average model) is the responsibility of the model developer.
-The selected representation must be suitable for the prescribed validity frequency range (section 5.1), type of studies listed (section 2.2) and the simulation time step range (section 6.6) defined in this document.
-If an average model is selected by the model developer, this representation must average the switching frequency of the plant's dynamics so that fast control loops are preserved and only the switching dynamics and any pulse width modulation are omitted.
+However, the selected representation must be suitable for the prescribed validity frequency range (section 5.1), type of studies listed (section 2.2) and the minimum simulation time step range (section 6.6) defined in this document.
+If an average model is selected by the developer, this representation must average the switching frequency of the plant's dynamics so that fast control loops are preserved and only the switching dynamics and any pulse width modulation are omitted.
 This average model representation must still be able to correctly represent the dynamics between the DC side and the AC side of the plant (e.g. DC link dynamics, mechanical dynamics of wind turbines or photovoltaic cell dynamics), which must be documented by the plant owner.